Frequently asked questions about The Magdalen House Next Step program.

 Focus: Learning and growing in leadership.

-What is an Accountability Group?
+What is a Next Step Group?

 How does Next Step differ from other recovery services at The Magdalen House?